Statement

 when the work is true

 and I keep going until it arrives.
-Excitement, bewilderment, fear and frustration are unavoidable for art the birthing process and it makes for an interesting and fun dance.
+Excitement, bewilderment, fear and frustration are unavoidable as

 I had a life-changing experience in 2022.
 Bob Thompson, an African-American